Coco and Ash

 Potatoes Au Gratin are a one of my favorite side dishes.
 I actually grew up eating the boxed version (GASP!) but it wasn't until recently that I started making these myself and there's just no comparison!

-This recipe for Potatoes Au Gratin is a keeper for sure.
 The potatoes are so creamy on the inside and the top of the dish gets a crusty browned cheese that everyone will fight over!

 We, like most people, serve mashed potatoes every year for Thanksgiving.
 But I think this year I might serve these instead (or maybe both!).
 It's always nice to try something new and these are definitely something that I know our family will love!